MohammedChallawala/EthnusMERN/README.md

 <br>5 task files of HTML problems
 <br>7 task files of HTML with CSS problems
 <br>6 task files of HTML with Bootstrap problems
+<br>8 task files of HTML with JavaScript problems